luvcodes/FND-HDhunter/README.md

     - Currently using BERT and ResNet50 as the text-image encoder combination
 - CLIPs with concatenation method

+#### Implementation order:
+- Start with the `ReadAndMerge.py` file, this will generate the csv file with image_id, followed by generate the 5415*1026 table with the last column of image_id merged.
+    - Merge files: `feature_with_image_id.csv` and `feature3.csv` file.
+    - Generate result: `final_features_fusion.csv`, this is the file with last column of image_id
+- Use the `final_features_fusion.csv` file and the GALIP generated images to generate the final feature fusion tensors.
+    - Generate result: `final01.csv` file

 ## GALIP training and optimizing in process

 ## Coolant training and optimizing in process